noCaptchaAi/hCaptchaSolverApi/readme.md

-## How to use API? or How to solve captchas?
+## How to use API?
+How a solve works?

-Api point
+1) send JSON `post` request to Api point

 ```
  https://free.nocaptchaai.com/api/solve
 ```

-Send JSON format like below: Convert images tpo Base64 hash
+Convert images to Base64, JSON like below or [this.JSON](https://raw.githubusercontent.com/shimuldn/hCaptchaSolverApi/main/usage_examples/base64-body-format.json)

 ```
 {